jcl5m1/ventilator/README.md

 # Pressure Testing

 This is a picture of my test rig to measure the output pressure.
-It's a U-shaped tube with attached measuring tape to check displacement of water.
+It is a U-shaped tube with an attached measuring tape to check displacement of water.
 The actual liquid displacement is 2x the measured line since liquid is being push downwards on the other side of the U an equal amount, doubling the displacement.
 (I think this is the correct way to measure).
 At full blast at 12v, it is achieving 45cmh2o. <strong>[WARNING: Going above 20cmh2o can be DANGEROUS](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist)</strong>.
 So, these blowers are plently powerful.

 ![Pressure measurement fixture](https://github.com/jcl5m1/ventilator/blob/master/images/test_fixture.jpg?raw=true)